 An online course required of all first-year students covering Creighton’s alcohol policy, alcohol use and abuse, illegal substance use, prescription drug abuse, Creighton’s sexual misconduct policy, and dating violence.

-Y1CAP (enter Creighton NetID on 2nd page)
+Year One College Alcohol Profile (Y1Cap) (enter Creighton NetID on second page)

 A survey required of all first-year students attending Creighton University and part of a greater Nebraska Collegiate Consortium effort.